nodejs/nodejs.dev/src/documentation/0000-socket-programming-with-net-module/index.md

 nc localhost 8124
 ```

 If you see the message `Client connected!` in the TCP server terminal, you can begin sending messages from the client connection terminal.
-Whatever you send should be sent back to you immediately (if you copy-and-pasted the code from above directly, you'll receive your message twice because their are two echo implementations).
+Whatever you send should be sent back to you immediately (if you copy-and-pasted the code from above directly, you'll receive your message twice because there are two echo implementations).
 Disconnecting is easy; use your terminal's quit keystroke (commonly `CTRL+C`) or exit the terminal application instance.

 Great work!
 You have successfully implemented your first TCP server-client connection.